vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 .. code-block:: none

   set interfaces wireguard wg01 address '10.1.0.1/30'                      # Address of the wg01 tunnel interface.
   set interfaces wireguard wg01 description 'VPN-to-wg02'
-  set interfaces wireguard wg01 peer to-wg02 allowed-ips '192.168.2.0/24' # Subnets that are allowed to travel over the tunnel set interfaces wireguard wg01 peer to-wg02 address '<Site2 Pub IP>'     # Public IP of the peer set interfaces wireguard wg01 peer to-wg02 port '58120'                 # Port of the Peer set interfaces wireguard wg01 peer to-wg02 pubkey '<pubkey>'            # Public Key of the Peer set interfaces wireguard wg01 port '51820'                              # Port of own server set protocols static route 192.168.2.0/24 interface wg01                # Static route to remote subnet
+  set interfaces wireguard wg01 peer to-wg02 allowed-ips '192.168.2.0/24'  # Subnets that are allowed to travel over the tunnel set interfaces wireguard wg01 peer to-wg02 endpoint '<Site1 Pub IP:51820>
+  set interfaces wireguard wg01 peer to-wg02 pubkey '<pubkey>'             # Public Key of the Peer set interfaces wireguard wg01 port '51820'                               # Port of own server set protocols static route 192.168.2.0/24 interface wg01                 # Static route to remote subnet

 The last step is to define an interface route for 10.2.0.0/24 to get through the WireGuard interface `wg01`.
 Multiple IPs or networks can be defined and routed.
 The last check is allowed-ips which either prevents or allows the traffic.

-.. note:: You can not assign the same allowed-ips statement to multiple WireGuard peers.
-This a a design decision.
-For more information please check the `WireGuard mailing list`_.

 **remote side - commands**